 You can still make an appointment to see a doctor or nurse before your notes arrive.

-The practice provides telephone interpreting and document translation services through Pearl Linguistics and will translate any information it publishes into the appropriate language upon request.
+The practice provides telephone interpreting and document translation services through Capita and will translate any information it publishes into the appropriate language upon request.

 Should you need interpreting services, please ensure the practice is made aware at the earliest possible time by telephoning 01629 583465 to avoid delays in provision.
 The practice will make provision for longer consultation times to assist with any difficulties you may have.

 Imperial Road Group Surgery is willing to accept patients who live within the Blue area detailed below.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.